 The Midlands jewish communities

-(source: Harare Hebrew Congregation – Centenary Magazine – published 1995)
+(Other source: Harare Hebrew Congregation – Centenary Magazine – published 1995)

 For some unique video footage of the Kadoma Jewish Community – see below.
 To view the Kadoma Jewish Cemetery.

-The video clips were taken by the late Siggi Weber z”l who was an avid photographer and these images provide unique visual records of the Kadoma community from the 1950s including the opening of the small Synagogue in that town in 1953.
+The unique video clips below were taken by the late Siggi Weber z”l who was an avid photographer and these images provide unique visual records of the Kadoma community from the 1950s including the opening of the small Synagogue in that town in 1953.
 We thank his daughter Sophie Codron for providing this material.

 Most of the images on the right are from Benny Leon for whom we are forever grateful.